The Design of the Graduate Program

 - A completed application form.

-- An official undergraduate transcript with a baccalaureate degree noted from a regionally accredited college or university with an overall GPA of 3.0 on a scale of 4.0 sent directly from the undergraduate institution(s) to the Office of Graduate Admission, College of Mount St. Joseph, 5701 Delhi Rd, Cincinnati, Ohio 45233.
+- An official undergraduate transcript with a baccalaureate degree noted from a regionally accredited college or university with an overall GPA of 3.0 on a scale of 4.0 sent directly from the undergraduate institution(s) to the Office of Graduate Admission, Mount St. Joseph University, 5701 Delhi Rd, Cincinnati, Ohio 45233.

-- A short (5-page) essay explaining the purpose for application and goals in pastoral ministry.
+- A short (3-page) essay explaining the purpose for application and vocational goals.

 - An interview with the Graduate Admission Committee.

 - A current resume describing your work history

 - Students will increase their knowledge of self and their spirituality and be able to use that knowledge in providing competent pastoral/spiritual care.